-Before sending your email, it's never a bad idea to run a quick test.
-This can be done by clicking "Send test" and specifying the recipients.
-A test email can be sent to 10 addresses at once.
+Before sending your email, it's never a bad idea to test it.
+This can be done by clicking "SEND TEST" and specifying the recipients.
+A test email can be sent to as many as 10 addresses at once.

-Once you're ready to actually send the email, click "Review & Send".
+Once you're ready to send the email, click "REVIEW & SEND".
 From there, specify your recipient list(s) and subject line, and confirm your sender information.
 Hint: Click the button with the silhouetted person behind the "choose recipients" box (indicated by the green arrow) to easily select your recipient list(s).

 Cleaning Up Recipients

 As a result, you can't simply delete unneeded groups.
-(This can cause "orphaned" email addresses -- addresses that are no longer associated with any group.)
 You need to delete the recipients first.